Ironicbay/doom_nukem/README.md

 # Doom-Nukem

+A short FPS game inspired by old school shooters, mainly DOOM, done in ray-casting.

-To install the library : make installSDL
+To install the library on linux : make installSDL

 Menu commands
 	- WASD : move the cursor